steve-kasica/roundup/src/lib/matrix-operations/README.md

    2. `removeColumn`: Removes a column at the specified index.
    3. `updateColumn`: Updates a column with a new vector, ensuring size consistency.
 4. Cell Operations:
+   1. `addCell`: Adds a new cell
+   2. `removeCell`: Remove cell (nulls position)
-   1. `updateCell`: Updates the value of a specific cell in the matrix.
+   3. `updateCell`: Updates the value of a specific cell in the matrix.
 5. Error Handling:
    1. Validates input parameters to prevent out-of-bounds operations or undefined values.
    2. Provides descriptive error messages for debugging and safe usage.